Mark-Suckau/ChatApp/README.md

 ## Executing Files

 Files must be executed from terminal using python -m packagename.package.module instead of directly using python modulename.
-When doing this you must also be in the directory directly above the top level package.
+When doing this your working directory must be directly above the top level package.
 Also note that the actual top level package name is chatapp not ChatApp.

 ### EXAMPLES

-_DIR_: Path/to/repository/ChatApp,
+_Working Directory_: Path/to/repository/ChatApp
 _CMD to start server_: python -m chatapp.server.server
 _CMD to start client (terminal)_: python -m chatapp.client.client
 _CMD to start client (gui)_: python -m chatapp.client.ui.run_ui